SimonLeclere/discord-starboards/readme.md

 -   `getAllStarboards`: this method returns an array of stored starboards.
 -   `saveStarboard`: this method stores a new starboard in the database.
 -   `deleteStarboard`: this method deletes a starboard already stored in the database.
+-   `editStarboard`: This method edits a starboard already saved in the database.

 **All the methods should be asynchronous to return a promise.**